pedrohpro/snRNAseq_DSbrain/README.md

-# Complement pathway dysregulation and astrocyte alterations in Down syndrome:Integrating postmortem brain data and iPSC-derived astrocytes
+# Complement pathway dysregulation and astrocyte alterations in Down syndrome: Integrating postmortem brain data and iPSC-derived astrocytes

 The analysis presented here belongs to the paper:

 **Teles e Silva & Prado de Oliveira et al (2024).
-Complement pathway dysregulation and astrocyte alterations in Down syndrome:Integrating postmortem brain data and iPSC-derived astrocytes**
+Complement pathway dysregulation and astrocyte alterations in Down syndrome: Integrating postmortem brain data and iPSC-derived astrocytes**

 The single nucleus RNA-seq data used for the analysis was provided from: